sytac/react-asap/README.md

 where `app.js` is provided as the transpiled version of your app.

 #### Add a css file
-Using the parameter `-style` is possible to add a stylesheet file to the html.
+Using the parameter `--style` is possible to add a stylesheet file to the html.

 ```
-react-asap index.js -style style.css
+react-asap index.js --style style.css
 ```

 ```
 react-asap index.js -style https://maxcdn.bootstrapcdn.com/bootstrap/3.3.6/css/bootstrap.min.css
 ```
 #### Add an external js
-Using the parameter `-jsExt` it is possible to add an external js in the head of the document.
+Using the parameter `--jsExt` it is possible to add an external js in the head of the document.

 ```
-react-asap index.js -jsExt https://cdnjs.cloudflare.com/ajax/libs/jquery/2.2.0/jquery.min.js
+react-asap index.js --jsExt https://cdnjs.cloudflare.com/ajax/libs/jquery/2.2.0/jquery.min.js
 ```

 ### Features